SwankiVY's Short Stories

 GENRE/keywords: YOUNG-ADULT FANTASY: childhood, coming of age, growing up, personality, alter-ego/alternate personality

-YOU'LL LIKE IT IF: You're curious about the role a person's childhood should have in their lives; you like dialogue; you like realistic stories with a decidedly fantastical spin on them.
+YOU'LL LIKE IT IF: You're curious about the role people's childhood should have in their lives; you like dialogue; you like realistic stories with a decidedly fantastical spin on them.

 GENRE/keywords: FICTION: relationships, abusive relationships, breaking up, religion